 The diesel locomotives that feature on the lines are an integral part of the railway’s history.
 One of the stories told on the River and Rainforest line was Abt Locomotive No.1 arrived in Tasmania in pieces without assembly instructions, which was a huge test for the workers at the time who had never seen a locomotive before.

-Out of the five Abt steam original locomotives that were used on the line, three of these are still in service on the West Coast Wilderness Railway today.
-What happened to the other two you ask?
+Out of the five Abt steam original locomotives used on the line, three of these are still in service on the West Coast Wilderness Railway today.
+What happened to the other two, you ask?
 One is in the Transport Museum in Hobart, and the other is buried in a quarry in Queenstown.
-If for any reason the steam engines are not operating there are also diesel locomotives available.
+If for any reason, the steam engines are not operating, there are also diesel locomotives available.

-For the visitors on the other carriages, there are café stops at some of the stations where you can refuel with coffee and snacks.
+There are café stops at some of the stations where you can refuel with coffee and snacks for the visitors on the other carriages.

 Bushman’s is rated as the best restaurant in Strahan, serving hearty dishes in a relaxed and comfortable ambiance.
 The perfect place for dinner on a cold night with the enclosed wood fire burning inside the federation-style building.